TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 - Tables that are used by the system internally and are invisible to backend users (eg. `be_sessions`, `sys_registry`, cache related tables).
-There are often dedicated PHP API's in the core extension to manage entries of these tables, for instance the :ref:`Caching framework API <caching>`.
+There are often dedicated PHP API's in the Core extension to manage entries of these tables, for instance the :ref:`Caching framework API <caching>`.

 - Tables that can be managed via the TYPO3 CMS backend, are shown in the List